fjvallarino/monomer/tasks.md

     - Apply scissor
   - WidgetRequest for error messages?
 Probably not worth it
     - Maybe provide a config where a notification/lens can be sent?

-- Pending
-  - Fix text size/cursor position issue
   - Fix dropdown issues
     - Show listview in appropriate location (if dropdown is at the bottom, the listView should be up)
     - Implement OnChange/OnChangeReq for listView and dropdown (currently they only implement the Idx versions)

-  - Compare Cairo/Skia interfaces to make Renderer able to handle future implementations
+- Pending
   - Create Layer widget
+  - Handle findNextFocus in zstack (only consider top layer, unless configured otherwise)
+  - Add way of ignoring unassigned events in stack (or return nothing on findByPoint)
+  - Fix issue on scroll.
+If moved and later expanded, content remains displaced
   - Make sure that focus change requests do not leave overlay if active (most likely an if clause is needed in handleFocusChange)
   - Create Dialog
+    - Receive Title + Message
+      - Receive Confirm and Cancel actions
+      - Receive Actions and Labels
+    - Receive title, body and buttons (actions and labels)
+  - Fix text size/cursor position issue
   - Create Tooltip component.
 It just wraps a given component and draws the tooltip with renderOverlay
   - Add testing
     - Delayed until this point to try to settle down interfaces